leandroohf/jekyll-now/projects.md

 The **MFCC** (Mel frequency cepstrum coefficients) features was extract from the preprocessed audio.
 A **Bayesian classifier** was built with a **GMM** (Gaussian Mixture Models) and these features.

+Although the algorithm works for independent text verification, a high performance was reached with prompt text, where the speakers answer questions asked to them by one operator.
+The performance of 95% (TPR = TNR = 0.95) was achieved when the speaker utilizes the same physical audio system that he/she used during the enrollment phase where its model was trained.
 One of the major challenges of this project are the fact that different microphones, noise, channel transmission and environment change the speech signature of the speaker and therefore make harder to verify the identity of the speaker.
+Under this situation, the performance dropped to 90%, but in this situation only the voices of 3 different speakers were used to measure this performance and more data is necessary to assess the quality of the algorithms under this situation.

 # Crop Recognition and Crop date determination

-Crop Recognition and Automatic Determination of the Planting Date project (developed in **IDL**) which analyzes satellite images in order to determine planting dates and the crops planted in producing regions.
+Crop Recognition and Automatic Determination of the Planting Date project (developed in **IDL**) which analyzes satellite images in order to determine planting dates and the crop type planted in the producing regions.

 # Wrinkle Analysis